davaya/openc2-jadn/jadn-v2.0.md

 #### 4.3.1.2 OrderedSet

 An OrderedSet value is an ordered list of elements where no element appears more than once.
-OrderedSet collections may not be directly combined, but an OrderedSet value may be coerced into and combined with either a Sequence or a Set.
+OrderedSet values may not be directly combined, but may be coerced into and combined with either Sequence or Set values.

 Example:
 * set `{'a', 'b', 'c'}` equals set `{'c', 'a', 'b'}`